poac-dev/website/en/guide/introduce-to-existing-projects.md

 "./poac.yml" was created.
 ```

-After that, you can use poac by executing `poac install hello_world`, etc. as you did in [2.1. 新しいプロジェクトの作成](creating-a-new-project.md).
+After that, you can use poac by executing `poac install hello_world`, etc. as you did in [2.1.
+Creating a New Project](creating-a-new-project.md).